arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 ## Inherit from the past, pass it on to the future
-Another useful perspective on returning a `fun count ->` is to view it as a communication channel. it's a way for the code to send information back to its caller, back to the past.
+Another useful perspective on returning a `fun count ->` is to view it as a communication channel.
+It's a way for the code to send information back to its caller, back to the past.
 It says:

 > I don't know who used to run before me,